daolvera/Azure-Auth-Schematic/README.md

 ## Usage

-1. Run the schematic in your Angular project:
+1. Run the schematic in your Angular project (View [the package here](https://www.npmjs.com/package/azure-msal-auth-schematic)):

     ```bash
-    schematics ./path-to/azure-auth-schematic:azure-auth-schematic
+    ng add azure-msal-auth-schematic
     ```

 2. The schematic will: